Alondra-Plascencia/nlp_polarity_analysis/README.md

 stages = [2] will only run Stage 2 (tokenization).
-stages = [3] will only run Stage 3 (sentiment analysis). stages = [4] will only run Stage 4 (sentiment pie chart). stages = [1, 2, 3, 4] will run all stages sequentially.
+stages = [3] will only run Stage 3 (sentiment analysis). stages = [4] will only run Stage 4 (sentiment pie chart).
 ```

 ## Acknowledgements